AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

     Explanations

-    A. No, but design-by-contract can be **explicitly** used in Ada 2012
+    A. No, but design-by-contract **aspects** are fully integrated to Ada 2012 design
     B. Yes, special case should be included in the contract
     C. No, in eiffel, in 1986!
     D. No, in fact you are always **both**, even the :ada:`Main` has a caller!